On finite generation of the Johnson filtrations: Proof of Theorem

-In the proof of Claim~\ref{claim:secondKg} we will use three basic properties of irreducible spaces: \begin{compactenum}[label=(\roman*)] \item if $Y$ is an irreducible topological space and $X \rightarrow Y$ is a set map, then the pullback to $X$ of the topology on $Y$ makes $X$ into an irreducible topological space; \item if $Y \rightarrow Z$ is a continuous map between topological spaces and $Y$ is irreducible, then the image of $Y$ in $Z$ is irreducible. \item a subspace $Z$ of a topological space $W$ is irreducible if and only if the closure of $Z$ in $W$ is irreducible. \end{compactenum}
+\begin{lemma} For $g \geq 3$, the group $\Mod_g^1$ equipped with the $\Hom(\Torelli_g^1,\R)$-Zariski topology is an irreducible topological space. \end{lemma} \begin{proof} In our proof, we will use three basic properties of irreducible spaces: \begin{compactenum}[label=(\roman*)] \item if $Y$ is an irreducible topological space and $X \rightarrow Y$ is a set map, then the pullback to $X$ of the topology on $Y$ makes $X$ into an irreducible topological space; \item if $Y \rightarrow Z$ is a continuous map between topological spaces and $Y$ is irreducible, then the image of $Y$ in $Z$ is irreducible. \item a subspace $Z$ of a topological space $W$ is irreducible if and only if the closure of $Z$ in $W$ is irreducible. \end{compactenum} By property \ref{part:pullback} above, it is enough to prove that the image of $\Mod_g^1$ in $\GL(\Hom(\Torelli_g^1,\R))$ is an irreducible subspace.
+Set $H = \HH_1(\Sigma_g^1;\R)$ and $H_{\Z} = \HH_1(\Sigma_g^1;\Z)$.
+Theorem~\ref{theorem:johnson}\ref{part:johnson:H1} gives a $\Mod_g^1$-equivariant isomorphism